Crossbill-Highlights/Crossbill-Web/project_plan.md

-# Inkwell Highlights Upload - Implementation Plan
+# crossbill Highlights Upload - Implementation Plan

 ## Project Overview

-Create a KOReader plugin and backend API to upload highlights from KOReader to the Inkwell database for later editing and management.
+Create a KOReader plugin and backend API to upload highlights from KOReader to the crossbill database for later editing and management.

 **Scope**: Backend API + KOReader Plugin (frontend excluded from this phase)